EnScale: Temporally-consistent multivariate generative downscaling via proper scoring rules: Setup and methods

 \subsection{Generative model architecture}

 We extend model architectures to our stochastic and high-dimensional setting by combining dense and sparse architectures.
-The \textit{coarse model} uses a dense multilayer perceptron (MLP), following \cite{Shen2024Engression:Regression}.
-However, dense layers are very memory-intensive for high-dimensional data.
-Thus, we design a sparse architecture for the high-dimensional super-resolution steps.
+The \textit{coarse model} uses a dense multilayer perceptron (MLP), following \citeA{Shen2024Engression:Regression} (for details see App.~\ref{sec:appendix:model-architecture}).

-Firstly, the complex and high-dimensional super-resolution task of learning $p^\iota_{Y|Z}$ is split into four simpler steps, as in \cite{Shen2025ReverseDistributions}.
-In particular, each step increases resolution by a factor of two in both spatial dimensions, i.e.,~we model $p^\iota_{\tZ|Z'}$, where $Z', \tZ$ are average-pooled versions of the target $Y$ with dimensions $2^k \times 2^k$ and $2^{k+1} \times 2^{k+1}$, respectively.
-The first step uses $k=3$, corresponding to the dimension of $Z$ ($8 \times 8$), and $k$ increases by 1 for each step, so that the last step uses $k=6$, as $Y$ has dimension $128 \times 128$.

-Secondly, each conditional distribution $p^\iota_{\tZ|Z'}$ is modeled with sparse local layers.
-The value of $\tZ$ in one location is approximated to only depend on the values in nearby grid cells in $Z'$, with learnable location-specific weights.
-This design is not fully convolutional and can capture local characteristics such as topography or land-sea contrast, while at the same time keeping the model size manageable even for high resolutions.